 On the details page of an environment, click the Pipeline Management tab.
 In the Pipeline Execution History section, you can view the execution records of a specific pipeline.

-You can click the execution version of a pipeline to view the execution details of the pipeline.
-Then, you can use the details to view the execution logs and status of the pipeline and troubleshoot issues.
+You can click an execution version of a pipeline to view the execution details.
+On the details panel, you can view the execution logs and status of the pipeline and troubleshoot issues.

 Update the runtime of a pipeline